 That means that climbers and trekkers wouldn’t be able to arrive until the first days of September at the earliest.
-That alone doesn’t rule out potential climbing expeditions this fall, but the uncertainty that comes with it definitely makes things more challenging.
+That alone doesn’t rule out potential climbing training expeditions this fall, but the uncertainty that comes with it definitely makes things more challenging.

 The plan is to limit the number of incoming people to 300 or less per hour.
-It is unclear if there will be any kind of screening protocols in place or if certain countries (I’m looking at you U.S.) that will be blocked from entry.
+It is unclear if there will be any kind of screening protocols in place or if certain countries (I’m looking at you, U.S.) will be blocked from entry.

-There has been some discussion of requiring a 14 day quarantine for anyone who arrives in Nepal, which of course would automatically add two weeks to any planned trip.
-This has not been confirmed as happening, but again, the uncertainty surrounding travel to the country will likely keep many people at home.
+There has been some discussion of requiring a 14-day quarantine for anyone who arrives in Nepal, which would automatically add two weeks to any planned trip.
+This has not been confirmed as happening, but the uncertainty surrounding travel to the country will likely keep many people at home.

-This is of course all sad news for the local guides, Sherpas, and expedition staff who depend on foreign visitors for their livelihood.
+Of course, this is all sad news for the local guides, Sherpas, and expedition staff who depend on foreign visitors for their livelihood.
 What this will do for the Nepali economy long term could be potentially devastating.